GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 Nextflow provides an **abstraction** between the workflow’s functional logic and the underlying execution system.
 This abstraction allows users to define a workflow once and execute it on different computing platforms without having to modify the workflow definition.

+If not specified, Nextflow will execute locally.
+Executing locally is useful for workflow development and testing purposes.
+However, for real-world computational workflows, a high-performance computing (HPC) or cloud platform is often required.

 Nextflow provides a variety of built-in execution options, such as local execution, HPC cluster execution, and cloud-based execution, and allows users to easily switch between these options using command-line arguments.

-If not specified, processes are executed on your local computer.
-The local executor is useful for workflow development and testing purposes.
-However, for real-world computational workflows, a high-performance computing (HPC) or cloud platform is often required.

 You can find a full list of supported executors as well as how to configure them [here](https://www.nextflow.io/docs/latest/executor.html).